TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 # 2.4) Post-election day workflows

 Once made available, the public repository can be downloaded (cloned) and can be used to independently tally all races and contests.
 In addition voters who know their public key can validate their electronic copy of their ballot.

-In states that support a VOTES based ballot nullification, auditors can question the validity of specific voters as identified by their name and address as recorded in the VOTES public repository.
-Note there is no connection between a voter's name and address and their ballot in the public repo - there is no data that can be used to associate the two pieces of data.
-For small precincts or any specific GGO overlay where the minimum number of ballots cast is not great enough so to provide anonymity, the voter name and address information is simply absent from the public repository.

-When a voter's name and address is questioned, a private court hearing can decide whether or not the ballot should be annulled.
-The details of the ballot annulment process is dependent on the GGO.

 # 3) End-to-End Validation (E2EV) Audits